Ready, set, show: Chiefs' Hill offers to race Bucs' Miller - WHIZ News

 “If we had Mahomes back then,” Ross said of his playing days, “I’d probably have four rings at least.
 Our defense was very dominant back then, with a very solid running game.
 We just didn’t have the firepower they have at that position now.”

-AP Sports Writers Dave Campbell, Josh Dubow, Mark Long, Dave Skretta, Arnie Stapleton, Teresa Walker and Dennis Waszak Jr. contributed to this report.
+AP Pro Football Writers Dave Campbell, Josh Dubow, Mark Long, Arnie Stapleton, Teresa M. Walker and Dennis Waszak Jr. and AP Sports Writer Dave Skretta contributed to this report.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL